 This field is useful for either 'freezing' a payment amount, such as for a mortgage or car payment you currently have (i.e. set Override to 0%) — or for accelerating an expected rate increase, such as for healthcare (which many believe will continue to increase above inflation).

-NOTE: When setting an Income (or Expense) in the future, the amount will be inflated based on the central Inflation Rate up to the "Start Age" for the item.
+NOTE: When setting an Expense (or Income) in the future, the amount will be inflated based on the central Inflation Rate up to the "Start Age" for the item.
 Thereafter the Growth Override value will be used.
+If you wish the override value to be used before the Start Age, open the item's properies (wrench icon) and select "Apply Growth Override before Start Age".

 If you wish to draw an expense from a particular account, open the expense's properties (wrench icon) and select the account from the "Source from:" dropdown, as shown below: